Harshitapk/SQL_Project1/starting_with_data.md

 Question 4: Which category of clothing is visited most?

 SQL Queries:
-(select count(*) as Men_count,CASE WHEN v2productcategory like '%Apparel/Men''s%' THEN 'Men''s' END AS v2productcategory from all_sessions_clean
+(SELECT count(*) as Men_count,CASE WHEN v2productcategory like '%Apparel/Men''s%' THEN 'Men''s' END AS v2productcategory FROM all_sessions_clean
-where v2productcategory like '%Apparel/Men''s%' and country='United States'
+WHERE v2productcategory like '%Apparel/Men''s%' and country='United States'
-group by CASE WHEN v2productcategory like '%Apparel/Men''s%' THEN 'Men''s' END order by 1 desc )
+GROUP BY CASE WHEN v2productcategory like '%Apparel/Men''s%' THEN 'Men''s' END ORDER BY 1 desc )

 ----- It gives total count for products visited in Men's apparel

-union all
+UNION ALL

-(select count(*) as Women_count,CASE WHEN v2productcategory like '%Apparel/Women''s%' THEN 'Women''s' END AS v2productcategory from all_sessions_clean
+(SELECT count(*) as Women_count,CASE WHEN v2productcategory like '%Apparel/Women''s%' THEN 'Women''s' END AS v2productcategory FROM all_sessions_clean
-where v2productcategory like '%Apparel/Women''s%' and country='United States'
+WHERE v2productcategory like '%Apparel/Women''s%' and country='United States'
-group by CASE WHEN v2productcategory like '%Apparel/Women''s%' THEN 'Women''s' END order by 1 desc )
+GROUP BY CASE WHEN v2productcategory like '%Apparel/Women''s%' THEN 'Women''s' END ORDER BY 1 desc )

 ----- It gives total count for products visited in Women's apparel

-union all
+UNION ALL
-(select count(*) as Kids_count,CASE WHEN v2productcategory like '%Apparel/Kid''s%' THEN 'Kid''s' END AS v2productcategory from all_sessions_clean
+(SELECT count(*) as Kids_count,CASE WHEN v2productcategory like '%Apparel/Kid''s%' THEN 'Kid''s' END AS v2productcategory FROM all_sessions_clean
-where v2productcategory like '%Apparel/Kid''s%' and country='United States'
+WHERE v2productcategory like '%Apparel/Kid''s%' and country='United States'
-group by CASE WHEN v2productcategory like '%Apparel/Kid''s%' THEN 'Kid''s' END
+GROUP BY CASE WHEN v2productcategory like '%Apparel/Kid''s%' THEN 'Kid''s' END ORDER BY 1 desc)

-order by 1 desc)    ----- It gives total count for products visited in Kid's apparel
+----- It gives total count for products visited in Kid's apparel

 Answer: Men's wear is visited most on this website